We’ve all felt it: the terrible hunger pangs around the midday hours. Worst of all is when you don’t know what to have for lunch, or where to go.

 Best Spots for Takeaway Lunch in Sausalito

 Sausalito is one of those places that invites you to enjoy lunch outside.
 Perhaps, that’s why many restaurants offer to-go options.
 Scattered around downtown, you’ll see lots of benches and park spaces with people sitting and enjoying a bite.
-It is why we have also included the best Sausalito lunch spots with a takeaway option.
+That is why we have also included the best Sausalito lunch spots with a takeaway option.

 7. Davey Jones Deli